cleecoloma/reading-notes/README.md

 ## Three Things I Do To Keep Myself In A Growth Mindset
 * Always learning new skills
 * Learn from mistakes
-* Aspire to be a better version of yourself
+* Aspire to be a better version of myself

 ---